XPhyro/scripts/README.md

   asynchronously.
 Basically [batch](https://github.com/alexherbo2/batch), but more versatile.
 - [maptouch](src/sh/udev/maptouch): Map touchscreen and stylus devices to the touch-enabled display.
 Best used in `.xinitrc` or as a `udev` rule.
-Here's an example rule for Microsoft Surface Pen EYU-000001 and ASUS ROG Flow X13
-  GVE301RC: `ACTION=="change", KERNEL=="hid-0018:04F3:2C82.0002-battery", SUBSYSTEM=="power_supply", DRIVER=="", ENV{MAPTOUCH_ROOT_DEVNAME}="ELAN9008:00 04F3:2C82", ENV{XRH_EDP}="eDP-1", RUN+="/usr/local/bin/maptouch"`.
 - [mkparent](src/c/util/sys/mkparent.c): Create the parent directories of a path.
 - [neomuttpick](src/sh/integration/neomutt/neomuttpick): Use
   [kdialog](src/sh/wrapper/kdialog) to pick attachments in `neomutt`.
-Add `macro compose A "<shell-escape>neomuttpick<enter><enter-command>source /tmp/neomuttpick<enter>" "Attach With File Manager"` to your `muttrc` file to use.
 - [notiflog](src/py/daemon/notiflog): Log notifications on the dbus interface `org.freedesktop.Notifications`.
-Supports locking logging: after initiating the lock, the next notification is not logged.
-Then it unlocks itself automatically.
-Supports blacklisting: certain notifications can be blacklisted and logged to a different file.
+Supports incognito and blacklisting.
 - [numsh](src/cpp/util/core/numsh.cpp): A NumPy-like interface for the shell.
-- [rgb24togray](src/c/util/math/rgb24togray.c): Convert RGB24 images/video to
+- [rgb24togray](src/c/util/math/rgb24togray.c): Convert RGB24 pixels to
   greyscale with selectable algorithms.
 - [scratchpad](src/sh/hotkey/scratchpad): Take and manage notes with `vim` and `dmenu`.
 Can be used with `dwmpad` or `bspwmpad`.
 - [selfl](src/sh/util/selfl): Select a file or directory with `$MENU`.
-- [shufr](src/cpp/util/core/shufr.cpp): Like `shuf -r`, but supports outputting unique sequences.
+- [shufr](src/cpp/util/core/shufr.cpp): Like `shuf -r`, but supports outputting unique sequences of tuples.
 - [std::unordered_map](src/cpp/util/std/std::unordered_map.cpp): Wrapper for
   `std::unordered_map<std::string, std::string>` for shells.
 - [std::vector](src/cpp/util/std/std::vector.cpp): Wrapper for